 NFL fans will spend $485 million for the kick-off including $61 million of pizza and $48 million of beer

 As many Americans stay home to help the fight against COVID-19, televised sports viewership has soared.
 This April’s NFL Draft attracted 37% more viewers than the previous year.
-Available data suggests the kick-off is on track for a similar increase: our new Live TV Events feature predicts the viewership of major sports events and our algorithms are predicting ~30 million viewers, up significantly from 2019’s 22 million viewers.
+Available data suggest the season is on track for a similar increase.
+Predicting viewership is complex, and that's why we've built a feature to do exactly that.

 Our Live TV Events feature predicts viewership at a county-by-county level, an industry first, to finally enable food and transport companies to prepare for these demand spikes.
 Because they are going to need to be prepared.
 We’re working closely with a leading fast food chain with more than 5,500 stores so they can forecast the impact of game-day surges on each store to ensure they have enough ingredients, cooks and drivers ready to go to ensure piping hot food and happy customers.